 Save the file and import it back into your store via the Import page in your store's Admin area (Catalog > Import).

-After the import process is completed, you should be able to see the updated prices.
+After the import process completes, you should see the updated prices.